 In sheer desperation, I started a moms’ group in my Texas community.
 I was hoping someone would tell me I was overreacting.
 The opposite happened.
 Other parents started sharing their own scary stories with me.
 I realized I wasn’t alone.

 That group expanded at a blistering speed.
-We also started an online group that rapidly grew with moms from all over the world.
+We also started an online group that rapidly grew with thousands of moms from all over the world.
 I was then asked to speak on TV and radio.
 We quickly realized that we needed to make our resources available to everyone (not just moms).
 We formed a nonprofit organization, nextTalk, to bring parents, educators and community members together to keep our kids safe online.

 We’re in uncharted territory.
 The accelerated growth of technology has changed the entire landscape of parenting.
 A shift has taken place that we must recognize.
 What our children are encountering digitally raises complicated questions at earlier ages, and many of us (me! me! me!) feel inadequate to address them.
 So, what do we do?